-Dave Grohl: Performing Everlong still chokes me up
+Why playing Everlong still chokes Dave Grohl up

-The Foo Fighters frontman revealed why he still gets emotional when singing the 1997 anthem.
+The Foo Fighters frontman has explained why he still gets emotional when singing the 1997 anthem.

-Dave Grohl has revealed that songs like Everlong still leave him overcome when he sees fans singing the lyrics back to him.
+Dave Grohl has says that classic Foo Fighters songs like Everlong still leave him overcome when he sees fans singing the lyrics back to him.